greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

        Active: inactive (dead)
     ```

-4. If necessary, run these commands as root to deactivate `firewalld`:
+2. If necessary, run these commands as root to deactivate `firewalld`:

     ```
     # systemctl stop firewalld.service
     # systemctl deactivate firewalld.service
     ```

-If you decide to enable `iptables` with Greenplum Database for security purposes, see [Enabling iptables \(Optional\)](enable_iptables.html) for important considerations and example configurations.

 See the documentation for the firewall or your operating system for additional information.